cosmos/cosmos-sdk/docs/architecture/adr-001-coin-source-tracing.md

 // sender chain is the source, mint vouchers

+// since SendPacket did not prefix the denomination, we must prefix denomination here sourcePrefix := types.GetDenomPrefix(packet.GetDestPort(), packet.GetDestChannel())
+// NOTE: sourcePrefix contains the trailing "/" prefixedDenom := sourcePrefix + data.Denom

-// construct the denomination trace from the full raw denomination denomTrace := NewDenomTrace(data.Denom)
+// construct the denomination trace from the full raw denomination denomTrace := types.ParseDenomTrace(prefixedDenom)

-// since SendPacket did not prefix the denomination with the voucherPrefix, we must add it here denomTrace.AddPrefix(packet.GetDestPort(), packet.GetDestChannel())

 // set the value to the lookup table if not stored already traceHash := denomTrace.Hash()